 Strollers were made in China, and sold at Babies “R” Us and Target.
 The amputations and lacerations occurred as strollers were opened and closed, causing the hinges to catch the fingers of children who were seated in the stroller, a spokeswoman for the company said.

 Parents who have purchased the strollers should immediately stop their use and contact the manufacturer at 1-877-688-2326 for a free repair kit.

 Maximize your stroller accident settlement

-If your child has been injured from a stroller, injury attorneys at the Law Offices of Michael Pines are experienced in handling child injury cases and can evaluate your legal rights free of charge.
+If your child has been injured from a stroller, injury attorneys at Pines Salomon Injury Lawyers, APC. are experienced in handling child injury cases and can evaluate your legal rights free of charge.
 Call us at 1-858-551-2090 or contact us online today.